Occupational Therapy (Children and Young People)

-Find out more about Occupational Therapy – children
+Find out more about Occupational Therapy (Children and Young People)

 Overview

-This service offers child-focused assessment and practical advice and therapy to children and young people who experience difficulties with their daily occupations due to a physical and/or learning disability.
+This service offers play-based and child-centred assessment, practical advice and strategies to children and young people experiencing challenges with everyday activities.

 Calls may be recorded for training and quality purposes.
 To find out more, visit Personal information – Bromley Healthcare.